 Oral administration of lercanidipine results in plasma levels that are not directly proportional to the dose (non-linear kinetics).
 After 10, 20 or 40 mg, peak plasma concentrations were in the ratio of 1:3:8 and areas under the plasma concentration-time curves in the ratio of 1:4:18, suggesting a progressive saturation of first pass metabolism.
 Accordingly, availability increases with dosage elevation.

 Additional information on special populations

-In elderly patients and in patients with mild to moderate renal dysfunction or mild to moderate hepatic impairment the pharmacokinetic behaviour of lercanidipine was shown to be similar to that observed in the general patient population; patients with severe renal dysfunction or dialysis-dependent patients showed higher levels (about 70%) of the drug.
-In patients with moderate to severe hepatic impairment, the systemic bioavailability of lercanidipine is likely to be increased since the drug is normally metabolised extensively in the liver.
+It has been shown that the pharmacokinetic behaviour of lercanidipine in elderly patients and in patients with mild to moderate renal dysfunction or mild to moderate hepatic impairment is similar to that observed in the general patient population.
+Patients with severe renal dysfunction or dialysis-dependent patients showed higher concentrations of the drug (approximately 70%).
+In patients with moderate to severe hepatic impairment, systemic bioavailability of lercanidipine is probably increased because the drug is normally extensively metabolised in the liver.

 5.3 Preclinical safety data

 Potential toxicity of the fixed combination of enalapril and lercanidipine was studied in rats after oral administration up to 3 months and in two genotoxicity tests.
 The combination did not alter the toxicological profile of the two individual components.

 The following data exist for the two individual components, enalapril and lercanidipine .